-Court of Appeal decision on VAT on foreign services
+Court of Appeal decision on value-added tax (VAT) on foreign services

-The FIRS has begun to enforce compliance with Nigeria's Country-by-Country Reporting (CbCR) Regulations.
-Members of multinational groups that meet the CbCR threshold have an obligation to notify the FIRS of the identity and tax residence of the member of the group responsible for making the CbCR disclosure on behalf of the group.
+Members of multinational groups that meet the CbC reporting threshold have an obligation to notify the FIRS of the identity and tax residence of the member of the group responsible for making the CbC reporting disclosure on behalf of the group.

-Notification is due before the last day of the group's accounting year-end for which the CbCR relates.
-For taxpayers with 31 December group reporting date, the first deadline for filing the notification was 31 December 2018.
-The penalty for failing to file the notification is ₦5 million in the first instance and ₦10,000 for every day of default.
+Notification is due before the last day of the group's accounting year-end for which the CbC report relates.
+For taxpayers with a 31 December group reporting date, the first deadline for filing the notification was 31 December 2018.
+The penalty for failing to file the notification is NGN 5 million in the first instance and NGN 10,000 for every day of default.

 Road Infrastructure Development and Refurbishment Investment Tax Credit Scheme Order